Mohammad97Dev/MultiLanguageAbp/README.md

-Hello every body
+Hello everyone!
+In this project, we'll walk you through enabling multi-language functionality in the Abp.io framework.
-in this Project i will explain how to Enable Multi Language in Abp.io FramWork At First Go to MultiLanguage.Domain.Shared (Shared Layer) and Add this two main interfaces the first one with name IEntityTranslation
+At First Go to MultiLanguage.Domain.Shared (Shared Layer) and Add this two main interfaces the first one with name IEntityTranslation